-In this post, we will explore some important information you need to know about ignition interlocks.
-This information was obtained directly from Virginia Alcohol Safety Action Program’s FAQ website section.
-We highly recommend you check out VASAP’s website as it’s filled with important information.
+In this post, we will explore some important information you need to know about ignition interlock systems.
+We used informed directly from Virginia Alcohol Safety Action Program’s FAQ website section.

 What is an ignition interlock device?

-An ignition interlock is a device that is installed in a motor vehicle to prevent alcohol-impaired individuals from driving.
-Before starting the vehicle, you will be required to blow into the ignition interlock’s mouthpiece to provide a breath sample for analysis.
+Ignition interlocks prevent drunk driving.
+To start a car, you must blow into the ignition interlock’s mouthpiece to provide a breath sample for analysis.
 If your blood alcohol concentration (BAC) is above the pre-set limit of 0.02%, the vehicle will not start.
-Once the vehicle is started, you may be required to submit additional breath samples at random times while the engine is running.
+Once started, you may be required to submit additional breath samples at random times while the engine is running.
 Failing, or not submitting a breath sample for one of these “rolling re-tests”, will cause your vehicle lights and horn to sound.
 Keep in mind, the ignition interlock contains a data logger that records all vehicle activity, test results, and violations.

 Why would you have to get an ignition interlock?

 Section 18.2-270.1 of the Virginia Code states that an offender, convicted of driving under the influence in Virginia, shall be required to have an ignition interlock device installed on his or her vehicle as a condition of a restricted license or license restoration.
-It is important to note that individuals subject to a DUI 2nd or subsequent conviction are required to have an interlock device installed in all vehicles registered or titled to them, in whole or in part, in addition to any vehicle(s) they operate.
+For a Second or Subsequent DUI, interlocks must be installed in all vehicles registered or titled to an offender, in whole or in part, in addition to any vehicle(s) they operate.

 How long do I have to have an ignition interlock installed on my car?

-If you are convicted of a first time DUI, you can expect to have to have the ignition interlock installed on your vehicle for at least six months, possibly more.
+For a first DUI, you can expect to have to have the ignition interlock installed on your vehicle for at least six months, possibly more.
 For more information, reach our article, “How do license suspensions and restricted operator’s licenses work in Virginia DUI cases?“

-How do I go about getting an interlock installed upon my vehicle?
+How do I get the interlock installed in my vehicle?

 You are required to contact your servicing ASAP office to provide pertinent information, to include your independent choice of an interlock vendor and vehicle information, in order to initiate an interlock installation authorization.
 Once the ASAP verifies the interlock requirement, and authorizes the interlock installation, it is your responsibility to contact the interlock vendor to schedule the installation appointment.